Reductions in Force and Furloughs

 • error in computing a service computation date; or

 • failure to comply with agency RIF administrative procedures.

 If MSPB rules in favor of the employee, the agency must restore the employee to the job that the employee was separated from or should have been assigned.
 The agency usually is required to give back pay to the affected employee.

 Transfer of Function

 A transfer of function takes place when a continuing function moves to another organization, or when the entire organization moves to another geographic location.
-A “function” is always a clearly identifiable activity of the agency’s mission, consisting of substantial authorities, powers, and duties.
+A “function” is a clearly identifiable activity of the agency’s mission.

 Not every organizational relocation of work is a transfer of function.
 A transfer of function takes place only when, after the transfer, the gaining organization undertakes a new class of activity.
-(For example, when an agency realigns geographic boundaries so that an installation performing a particular function begins to handle that function for a broader geographic area, no transfer of function occurs.
+(For example, no transfer of function occurs when an agency realigns geographic boundaries so that an installation performing a particular function begins to handle that function for a broader geographic area.
 Instead, the gaining organization simply assumes responsibility for another part of the same function or class of activity, but with different geographic boundaries.)
 Also, no transfer of function takes place when activities, assignments, or functions shift within an organization; this is a “reorganization.”